 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…

-What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-Thirdly, apple pomace includes the pulpy solids that remain after pressing apples to extract the juice.
+Next, apple pomace includes the pulpy solids that remain after pressing apples to extract the juice.
 It is most likely used here for its fiber content.

-And finally, the minerals listed here do not appear to be chelated.
+And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Iams Healthy Naturals Dog Food Review
+Iams Naturals Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 27% and a mean fat level of 15%.
-Together, these figures suggest a carbohydrate content of 50% for the overall product line.
+As a group, the brand features an average protein content of 25% and a mean fat level of 14%.
+Together, these figures suggest a carbohydrate content of 53% for the overall product line.

-And a fat-to-protein ratio of about 58%.
+And a fat-to-protein ratio of about 54%.

-Average protein.
-Average fat.
-And average carbohydrates… when compared to a typical dry dog food.
+Below-average protein.
+Below-average fat.
+And above-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, this looks like the profile of a kibble containing a moderate amount of meat.